coderwine/randomPerson/README.md

 ***********

 TO-DO:
- - use a joke.api for captions array
  - Note how many are in total array
  - Tag when the user has gone through half of the group.
+ - Make sure all names are input with propercase
+ - Type Effect for the displayed name